flexera-public/policy_templates/operational/flexera/onboarding/README.md

 ## What It Does

 This policy checks various configurations in your Organization to ensure that it is set up correctly.
-The checks and recommendations are opinionated, and align with recommended best practices for onboarding and productionizing your Organization.
+The checks and recommendations are opinionated, and align with recommended best practices for onboarding and productionize your Organization.

 ## Functional Details